spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/key-management.md

 are signed with the authentic private key and can be trusted.

 The private PK must be stowed away in a secure location **immediately** after being generated.
-You do not need the private key during EdgeForge, installation or deployment of your Edge devices.
-The public PK key is required during the EdgeForge build process so that it can be embedded into the Edge Installer ISO.
+You do not need the PK private key during EdgeForge operations, installation, upgrades or deployments of your Edge hosts.
+The public PK key is required during the
+EdgeForge build process so that it can be embedded into the Edge Installer ISO and thereafter installed on Edge hosts.

 The following files are all part of the PK key.